risk-first/website/Glossary.md

 The model of reality held by an individual, team, software system or other [Agent](#agent).
 You can regard the concept of [Internal Model](#internal-model) as being what you _know_ and what you _think_ about a certain situation.
 An internal model _represents_ reality:  reality is made of matter, whereas the internal model is information.

-Obviously, because we've all had different experiences, and our brains are wired up differently, everyone will have a different [Internal Model](#internal-model) of reality.
+Obviously, because we've all had different experiences, and our brains are wired up differently: everyone will have a different [Internal Model](#internal-model) of reality.

 - Within an organisation, we might consider the [Internal Model](#internal-model) of a _team of people_ to be the shared knowledge, values and working practices of that team.
 - Within a software system, we might consider the [Internal Model](#internal-model) of a single server, and what knowledge it has of the world.